Bitnami image migration guide¶

 Option A: Upgrade the operator¶

-Update the Yaook operators to at least the following versions before September 29th, 2025:
+Update the Yaook operators to at least the following versions:

 These and later versions handle the migration to the new images automatically.